 - Casting Method: The casting method is the first and most crucial factor in every casting step.
 Die casting and centrifugal casting require cheaper tooling than sand and investment casting.
 On the other hand, large production volumes require expensive fabricating tooling.

 - Part geometry: Part geometry highly influences the complexity of the design.
 Simplified casting with no internal shape will cost lower.
 Detailed geometry with multiple inner shapes will cost relatively higher.

 - Material Type: Low-density board or wood is the choice in the DIY casting method.
 But large production in the foundry where the primary material is steel or cast iron requires the most expensive options.

 - Durability: The casting tooling required for how many times to do casting is necessary to consider in cost measurement.
 Casting impression determines the number of casting processes needed for a specific production volume.
 In this case, the casting tooling cost is lower for fewer impressions.

 Casting tooling comes from casting patterns.
 The patterns are made from the revised CAD model of the original design.
 However, foundry tooling is also famous as a metal mold chamber.
 These tooling can be single or multiple parts based on the design’s complexity.
-In this case, foundry tooling design is tricky due to metal shrinkage properties.
+The foundry tooling design is tricky due to metal shrinkage properties.
 Therefore, some factors should be considered while designing the casting tools.

-Dawang Casting ensures the quality of the foundry tooling as the perfect casting tool creates the best castings.
-Therefore, our customers come up with any design, whether complex or simple, and we always promise the best outcome quality.
-We keep the latest technology for foundry tooling to save both production time and the cost of the castings.
+Dawang casting ensures the quality of the casting tooling as the perfect casting tool creates the best castings.
+Therefore, our customers come up with any design, whether complex or straightforward, and we always promise the best outcome quality.
+We keep the latest technology for casting tooling to save both production time and the cost of the castings.